piotrbakker/ecstatic/readme.md

-# Filez
+# Ecstatic

-Filez is a framework for naming static files in product design.
+Ecstatic is a framework for naming static files in product design.

 ## Formatting

-Filez divides file names into (1) general “categories” and “sub-categories,” as well as (2) descriptive “elements” and “modifiers.”
+Ecstatic divides file names into (1) general “categories” and “sub-categories,” as well as (2) descriptive “elements” and “modifiers.”

 ```
 [category].[sub-category].[element]-[modifier].[extension]